NewyorkMengHer/NewyorkMengHer/README.md

 While I don't have a favorite team, I love hitting the field and playing ball with my friends.
 It's all about the love of the game!

 - Anime Expert 🍿
 I appreciate the depth and storytelling in anime series like **One Piece** and **Demon Slayer**.
-Zenitsu's bravery, despite his fears, resonates with me.
 Additionally, **Your Name** stands out as a cinematic masterpiece in my book.
 You should add it to your list!

 - Data Magician 📊
 I recently conjured an ETL project using **AWS**, pulling video game data into a pipeline for some deep analysis.
 Exploring the gaming space through data is my kind of adventure!